 With rows and paths winding through the maze, kids will love trying their hand at getting through the whole thing—without having to stop at the provided lookout points.
 The farm also has fruit picking, a petting zoo, and even mini-golf—not to mention the biggest garden gnome you've ever seen.

 Corn Mazes in Columbia County

-For even more corn mazes, check out our list of mazes that are within two hours of Manhattan.
+For even more corn mazes in the area, check out our list of mazes that are within 2 hours of Manhattan.